Sitecore-Community/docs/sitecore-mvc/creating-project/index.md

 ---
 layout: default
 title: Creating a Visual Studio Project for Sitecore MVC
+redirect_from: "/documentation/Sitecore%20MVC/Creating a Visual Studio Project for Sitecore MVC/"
 ---

 In order to work with Sitecore, you must set up a Visual Studio project.
 The following article explains how to do so for a Sitecore MVC project.